Body imbalances often occur from a lack of movement, especially for people who sit most of the day. This lack of movement contributes to:

 Like an anterior pelvic tilt, where the lower back arches inward, a posterior pelvic tilt puts a lot of stress on your lower back.
-This can eventually lead to pain all over the body, including sciatica, which is pain that runs down the back of one of your glutes or thighs.
+This can eventually lead to back pain, including sciatica, which is pain that runs down the back of one of your glutes or thighs.

 It’s possible to correct a posterior pelvic tilt with exercise.
-Learn five exercises you can do to help create strong leg and abdominal muscles to improve your posture.
+Learn five exercises you can do to help create strong leg and core muscles to improve your posture.

 Lunges build up your glutes, quads, and hamstrings.
-Strong leg muscles can help correct a posterior anterior lift by preventing any one muscle from dominating.
+Strong leg muscles can help correct a posterior pelvic tilt by preventing any one muscle from dominating.

-- Stand with feet together and step your right leg out in front of you.
+- Stand with your feet together and step your right leg out in front of you.